Ohm's Law Calculator

 science 12V car accessory with 6Ω resistance

-Using I = V ÷ R, current = 12 ÷ 6 = 2 A. Power dissipated is P = V × I = 12 × 2 = 24 W. This tells you the load draws 2 amps and dissipates 24 watts of heat — important for choosing wire gauge and verifying the resistor's power rating.
+Using I = V ÷ R, current = 12 ÷ 6 = 2 A. Power dissipated is P = V × I = 12 × 2 = 24 W. This tells you the load draws 2 amps and dissipates 24 watts of heat — important for choosing wire gauge (12-gauge handles 20A safely) and verifying the resistor's power rating (need at least a 25W resistor with safety margin).

 Expected Results